BurntKevin/Quantitative-Research/README.md

 * Adding a maximum time period which a position is held pushes returns closer to 0
 * Some strategies work great on a daily time frame but fail on an hourly time frame (but this may be due to longer position taking)
 * Fees can take up a decent portion of revenue ranging from a minimum of 10% to over 100%
+* Reducing the timeframe to a more contemporary span reduces returns which may indicate a more efficient market as time goes on for commonly used strategies

 # Strategies
 | Strategy                       | Trades | Profit-Loss Ratio | Expected Value | Win Ratio | Alpha  | Beta   | Sharpe Ratio | Drawdown | Compounded Annual Return |